Q: I have heard several descriptions of how to prune a fig but some seem to conflict. What is the timing and severity of pruning the trees?

 A: Figs try to bear two crops per year.
 After a mild winter, a small breba fig crop will be produced in summer on old wood (twigs that grew the previous autumn).
 The main crop occurs on new wood (twigs that grew and matured in the last six months).
 If you severely prune a fig in the winter, you remove all of the old wood.
 No breba figs will be produced the following early summer.

-Much new juvenile wood is produced after a severe winter pruning.
+Lots of new juvenile wood is produced after a severe winter pruning.
 However, it takes at least six to eight months of growth before new fig twigs begin to produce flowers and make fruit.
-That usually takes you too far into the fall to harvest ripe fruit.
+That usually takes you too far into the fall to harvest any ripe fruit.
 Effectively, you don’t harvest many figs the year after a severe winter pruning.

 Home Garden Figs